guidebee/guidebee.github.io/_posts/2025-12-20-flatbuffers-migration-documentation-consolidation-early-stage-architecture.md

 **We're in the early stage.
 We have the advantage.
 We're using it.**

+**What's Done**: FlatBuffers infrastructure (100% complete) - the foundation is solid.

+**What's Next**: Implementing actual strategy logic in Planner/Executor services (currently stubs for pipeline testing).

-The migration continues, and it's absolutely worth it.
+The FlatBuffers migration is complete.
+The strategy implementation begins now, and it's building on solid foundations.

 ---